xunzhou/terraform-oci-oke/docs/instructions.md

 }
 ```

 You can do this any time i.e. either at the beginning or after the cluster has been created.
+However, note that there are certain features that require the bastion to be provisioned e.g. ocirsecret, calico, prometheus-operator.

 After the instance is provisioned, terraform will output the ip address of the bastion instance(s):

 ```
 ssh_to_bastion = ssh -i /home/oracle/test/oci_rsa.pem opc@XXX.XXX.XXX.XXX,